Gilead-BioStats/gsm/tests/testthat/_snaps/Make_Snapshot.md

       v `Flag_NormalApprox()` returned output with 40 rows. v `Summarize()` returned output with 40 rows. v `Visualize_Scatter()` created 1 chart.
+    Warning <lifecycle_warning_deprecated>
+      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
+      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
+      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
+    Message <cliMessage>
       v `Visualize_Score()` created 2 charts.
       v `AE_Assess()` Successful
       Saving lResults to `lWorkflow`